-A. Health Care (small scale) include facilities with no more than 10,000 square feet in a single establishment or 30,000 square feet within a multiple-tenant common development.

-B. Health Care (large scale) include facilities of 10,000 or more square feet in a single establishment or 30,000 square feet within a multiple-tenant common development.
+- | a.
+Health Care (~~sS~~mall-~~sS~~cale) includes facilities with no more than 10,000 square feet in a single establishment or 30,000 square feet within a multiple-tenant common development. - | b.
+Health Care (~~lL~~arge-~~sS~~cale) includes facilities of 10,000 or more square feet in a single establishment or 30,000 square feet within a multiple-tenant common development.

-134. "Hotel" see "Lodging."
+| 134.126.
+"Hotel" see "Lodging."

-135. -57.
-"Home based business" or "home occupation" means an accessory occupational use conducted entirely within a dwelling unit by its inhabitants, which is clearly incidental to the residential use of the dwelling unit or residential structure and does not change the residential character of its site or have any external evidence of such use.
+| 135.127.
+"Home ~~B~~based ~~B~~usiness" or "home occupation" means an accessory occupational use conducted entirely within a dwelling unit by its inhabitants, which is clearly incidental to the residential use of the dwelling unit or residential structure and does not change the residential character of its site or have any external evidence of such use.

-136. "Horticulture" means the growing of horticultural and floricultural specialties, such as flowers, shrubs, or trees intended for ornamental or landscaping purposes.
+136.128.
+"Horticulture" means the growing of horticultural and floricultural specialties, such as flowers, shrubs, or trees intended for ornamental or landscaping purposes.
 This definition may include accessory retail sales under certain conditions.
 Typical uses include wholesale plant nurseries and greenhouses.

-137. -58.
-"Housing unit" or "dwelling unit" means a building or portion of a building arranged for and intended for occupancy as an independent living facility for one family, including permanent provisions for cooking.
+137.129.
+"Housing Unit" or "Dwelling Unit" means a building or portion of a building arranged for and intended for occupancy as an independent living facility for one family, including permanent provisions for cooking.

-138. "IDA" means International Dark-Sky Association.
+138.130.
+"IDA" means International Dark-Sky Association.

-139. "IESNA" means Illuminating Engineering Society of North America.
+139.131.
+"IESNA" means Illuminating Engineering Society of North America.

-140. -59.
-"Impervious coverage" means the total horizontal area of all buildings, roofed or covered spaces, paved surface areas, walkways and driveways, and any other site improvements that decrease the ability of the surface of the site to absorb water, expressed as a percent of site area.
+140.132.
+"Impervious Coverage" means the total horizontal area of all buildings, roofed or covered spaces, paved surface areas, walkways and driveways, and any other site improvements that decrease the ability of the surface of the site to absorb water, expressed as a percent of site area.
 The surface water area of pools is excluded from this definition.

-141. "Impervious Material" means sealed to severely restrict water entry and movement.
+141.133.
+"Impervious Material" means sealed to severely restrict water entry and movement.

-142. "Industry Standard Lighting Software" means lighting software that calculates point-bypoint illuminance that includes reflected light using either ray-tracing or radiosity methods.
+134. "Industry Standard Lighting Software" means lighting software that calculates point-by-point illuminance that includes reflected light using either ray-tracing or radiosity methods.